Lou Gehrig: Film and other media

-"The Lou Gehrig Story", about the days leading up to his farewell speech, was also featured on an episode of the CBS anthology TV series Climax! on April 19, 1956, starring Wendell Corey and Jean Hagen.
+"The Lou Gehrig Story", about the days leading up to his farewell speech, was featured on an episode of the CBS anthology TV series Climax! on April 19, 1956, starring Wendell Corey and Jean Hagen.

 The 1978 television film A Love Affair: The Eleanor and Lou Gehrig Story starred Blythe Danner and Edward Herrmann as Eleanor and Gehrig, respectively.
 It was based on the 1976 autobiography My Luke and I, written by Eleanor Gehrig and Joseph Durso.

 In an episode of the PBS series Jean Shepherd's America, the Chicago-born Jean Shepherd told of how he and his father would watch Chicago White Sox games from the right-field upper deck at Comiskey Park in the 1930s.
 On one occasion, the Sox were playing the Yankees, and the elder Shepherd had been taunting Gehrig, yelling at him all day.
 In the top of the ninth, with Sox icon Ted Lyons holding a slim lead, Gehrig came to bat with a man on base, and the elder Shepherd yelled in a voice that echoed around the ballpark, "Hit one up here, ya bum!
-I dare ya!"
+I dare ya!".
 Gehrig did exactly that, hitting a screaming liner, practically into the heckler's lap, for the eventual game-winning home run.
 Shepherd's father was booed mercilessly, and he never again took the younger Jean to a game.
 Shepherd apparently told this story originally when Gehrig's widow was in the audience at a speaking engagement.
 (Note: Gehrig hit eight home runs off Ted Lyons, two of them in Chicago: one in 1927 and another on June 25, 1936.
 The Yankees did indeed win this game by a single run, 7–6, but the homer was not hit in the ninth inning, but instead the second inning.)

 Gehrig's digital likeness and the opening quote of the "baseball's Gettysburg Address" are featured in All-Star Baseball 2004.

+In 2026, it was announced that a new film about the life of Lou Gehrig was in development.
+Richard Linklater is tapped to direct the project, with Lorne Michaels producing and Glen Powell starring as Gehrig.